razzmatazz/csharp-language-server/README.md

 This is a hacky Roslyn-based LSP server as an alternative to [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn).

-`csharp-ls` unapologetically requires .NET 6 SDK to work and (probably) does not support .NET 3/4.x projects (.NET Framework)
+`csharp-ls` requires .NET 6 SDK to be installed.
+However it has been reported to work with projects using older versions of dotnet SDK, including .NET Core 3, .NET Framework 4.8 and possibly older ones too as it uses the standard Roslyn/MSBuild libs that Visual Studio & omnisharp does.

 ## Features
 - symbol rename;